ErikFaustmann/MCNCC/README.md

 # MCNCC

-Shoeprint matching algorithm using mutliple feature channels from a pretrained neural network (googlenet) and normalized cross correlation
+Shoeprint matching algorithm using multiple feature channels from a pretrained neural network (googlenet) and normalized cross correlation

 Steps: